-We are looking for a qualified nurse, Occupational Therapist or social worker with 2 years post qualified experience in children and young people's mental health to join us as a Band 6 Primary Mental Health Workers in the CAMHS West Hampshire Early Help Service.
-W
+We are looking for a qualified nurseor social worker with 2 years post qualified experience in children and young peoples mental health to join us as a Band 6 Mental health Nurse/Primary Mental Health Worker in the CAMHS West Hampshire Early Help Service.

 Main duties of the job

 You will work as part of a team in the West Hampshire CAMHS Early Help Service, providing early intervention to children, young people and their families from point of referral into the service.
 An important part of your role will be to work in the Single Point of Access responding to all referrals into the service, queries, offering advice and consultation.
-This is a fast paced, dynamic part of the team, currently responding to a high level of demand.
+This is a fast paced , dynamic part of the team work, currently responding to a high level of demand.
 This role gives you great opportunities for learning about wider mental health issues and wider service pathways.

 These roles require you to have a good understanding of mental health disorders, assessment, theoretical knowledge and a range of therapeutic interventions.

 To protect the health and safety of our staff/workers, patients, and those attending our sites, we encourage our workforce to get fully vaccinated against COVID.